h1996429/AccurateHeartX/README.md

 # AccurateHeartX
-add accurate heart to your any screen，mostly for DIY a Thermal Imaging Systerm
+Add accurate heart to your any screen，mostly for DIY a Thermal Imaging Systerm.

+Throw folders TVout and TVoutfonts into the library of Arduino.